manwendra-mm/TalentScout-hiring-assistant/README.md

 ![alt text](screen_shots/Interview_page.png)

 3. **Completion message:**
 After completion of the Interview by the agent, the following Completion message will be displayed.
-As soon as this message is displayed, all the candidate details and the interview conversations would be saved.
+As soon as this message is displayed, all the candidate details and the interview conversations would be saved for further evaluation.
 ![alt text](screen_shots/Thankyou_message.png)
 ---
 ## Installation Instructions